secile/AudioIO/README.md

 # AudioIO
 C# source code for input/output audio wave data in WinForms/WPF.
+With only single CSharp source code.
+No external library required.

 # How to use
 Add AudioIO.cs to your project.